 Sewing Tools You Need

 - Wide Groove Beading foot or Zipper foot for the Piping

 - Quarter Inch Seam foot

-- We recommend a see-through foot for appliqué; we used the Janome Open Toe Satin Stitch foot, which is a standard accessory with most Janome machines.
-This foot is clear, so you have a better view of your stitches and it has a wide opening in the front so you have a clear view of your work..
-It also has a slightly recessed bottom, which allows it to easily travel over a dense satin stitch.
-And, the bright red arrow at the front of the foot provides an excellent stitching guide as you twist and turn.
-Other options include: the standard Janome Satin Stitch Foot, which has a bright red arrow at the front of the foot provides an excellent stitching guide as you twist and turn.
-The bottom of this foot is also slightly recessed, like its Open Toe Satin Stitch cousin above.
+- We recommend a see-through foot for appliqué; we used the Janome Open Toe Satin stitch foot, which is a standard accessory with most Janome machines.
+This foot is clear, so you have a better view of your stitches, and it has a wide opening in the front so you have a clear view of your work.
+It also has a slightly recessed bottom, which allows it to easily travel over a dense Satin stitch.
+Other options include: the standard Janome Satin stitch Foot, which has a bright red arrow at the front of the foot that provides an excellent stitching guide as you twist and turn.
+The bottom of this foot is also slightly recessed, like its Open Toe Satin stitch cousin above.
 Another helpful foot is the Janome Appliqué foot.
 This foot is shorter than average, making turning and pivoting easier.
 Your sewing machine should have similar options.